Bermuda Stock Exchange Begins Publishing MIAX Pearl Stock Market Data on Pyth Network | ExBulletin

 MGEX is a stock exchange registered with the Commodity Futures Trading Commission (CFTC) and is a securities futures exchange registered with the SEC.
 MGEX serves as the exclusive marketplace for a variety of commodities, including hard red spring wheat and SPIKES futures.
 Additionally, MGEX is a designated contract marketplace (DCM) and derivatives clearing organization (DCO) reporting to the CFTC, providing DCM, DCO and spot market services across a range of asset classes.

-BSX is a leading international electronic securities market regulated by the Bermuda Monetary Authority (BMA) specializing in the listing and trading of capital market instruments such as stocks, debt issues, funds, hedge funds, derivative warrants and insurance-related securities.
-A full member of the World Federation of Exchanges and an Affiliate Member of the International Organization of Securities Commissions, the BSX is globally recognized, including by the SEC.
+BSX is a leading international electronic securities market regulated by the Bermuda Monetary Authority (BMA) specializing in the listing and trading of capital market instruments such as stocks, debt issues, funds, hedges funds, derivative warrants and insurance-related securities.
+A full member of the World Federation of Stock Exchanges and an affiliate member of the International Organization of Securities Commissions, BSX is recognized worldwide, notably by the SEC.

 MIAX’s executive offices and national operations center are located at Princeton, New Jersey, with additional offices located in Miami, Florida, Minneapolis, Minnesota, and Hamilton, Bermuda.